Shower Head Connection Fix + Aging Water Heater Evaluation on N Calder Pl | Tampa, FL 33604

 We also maintain strong profiles with trusted directories and organizations so you can verify who we are and how we work.
 You can find us on the Better Business Bureau, on Google Maps, and with the Tampa Bay Chamber of Commerce.

-Need Water Heater Help in Tampa, FL 33604?
+Need a Water Heater Inspection or Plumbing Repair in Tampa, FL 33604?

 If your water heater is getting older, making strange noises, or you simply aren’t sure how much life it has left, we’re here to help.
-Our technicians can perform a thorough inspection, explain what we find in plain English, and give you clear options—whether that’s maintenance, targeted repairs, or a full replacement.
+Our technicians can perform a thorough inspection, explain what we find in plain English, and give you clear options, whether that’s maintenance, targeted repairs, or a full replacement.

 For homeowners in Tampa, FL 33604 and across the Tampa Bay area, our goal is the same on every visit: safe, reliable hot water and plumbing you don’t have to worry about.
 When you’re ready to schedule service or talk through your options, reach out to Home Therapist Cooling, Heating, and Plumbing and we’ll take it from there.